karim-sharkawy/Martian-Atmosphere-Research/README.md

 I use this repository to show the work I accomplished whilst doing research for Professor Lei Wang of Purdue EAPS.
 This will include some amount of code, as well as resources and presentations I made/used.

+Throughout this research, I worked with the MACDA and EMARS data sets.
+The MACDA Data which stands for Mars Analysis Correction Data Assimilation is a reanalysis dataset which covers four years of the martian atmospheric data (MY 24 - MY 27).
+It is constructed by TES (Thermal Emission Spectrometer) and MGS (Mars Global Surveyor) and is 63 files in total.
+Each of these files covers 30 Martian sols with each sol spanning 24 Martian hours and data being captured every two hours.
+This dataset covers a limited number of variables including “co2ice” (surface_frozen_carbon_dioxide_amount), “Ls” ("solar_longitude), latitude and longitude, etc

 You can find my AGU profile here: https://agu.confex.com/agu/fm22/meetingapp.cgi/Person/1197083

 File Information: